Probing an MeV-Scale Scalar Boson in Association with a TeV-Scale Top-Quark Partner at the LHC: Samples and simulation

 \section{Samples and simulation}

-Given that this study is interested in scenarios where $m(\phi')$ is small, it is experimentally necessary to target an interaction topology which can provide ample boost to the $\phi'$ to aid in the reconstruction of its decay products.
+In keeping with our notation for the new particle $T$, we will henceforth use $m(\phi')$ to denote the mass of the light scalar eigenstate.Given that this study is interested in scenarios where $m(\phi')$ is small, it is experimentally necessary to target an interaction topology which can provide ample boost to the $\phi'$ to aid in the reconstruction of its decay products.
 For this reason, the $T$-$t$ fusion interaction, as shown in Fig.~\ref{fig:FeynmanDiagram}, was studied due to its sufficiently large cross section over a wide range of $T$ masses, its unique topology that allows for sufficient background suppression, and the large boost given to the $\phi'$ and subsequent decay products via the more massive $T$ and $t$.
 In particular, we note that the $T$-$t$ fusion cross section is somewhat larger than the $T$ pair production cross section.
 This is to be expected, as we are considering the parameter space for which $m(T) \gg m_t$.

 The $T$-$t$ fusion mechanism occurs when the protons at the LHC approach the collision point, and the gluons that make up each proton split their energy into a $t\bar{t}$ pair and a $T\bar{T}$ pair.
-One top quark and one heavy vector-like fermion interact with each other to produce a $\phi'$, while the other $t$ and $T$ create visible decay products in the detector.
+One top quark and one heavy vector-like fermion interact with each other to produce a $\phi'$, while the other $t$ and $T$ create Standard Model decay products in the detector.
 We target events in which the top quark decays purely hadronically into a bottom quark and dijet pair ($t \to b W \to b q \bar{q}'$), the $T$ decays semileptonically into a $b$ quark, lepton, and neutrino, and the $\phi'$ produces two photons.
 Since the mass of the $t$-$T$ system which produces the $\phi'$ is much larger than $m(\phi')$ for the regions of parameter space studied in this paper, the large rest energy is converted into large momentum values for the $\phi'$.

-As a benchmark scenario, we take the branching fraction $\mathrm{Br}(T \rightarrow bW)$ to be $50\%$.
-Figure~\ref{fig:BranchingFraction} shows the calculated $T\to bW$ branching fractions as a function of $m(T)$ and $\lambda_{tL}$, assuming $m(\phi')$ = 100 MeV and $\lambda_{tR}=1$ (assuming a negligible branching fraction to $tA'$, and assuming no mixing between the $b$-quark and new heavy fermions).
-We thus see that $\mathrm{Br}(bW) \sim 50\%$ is realizable with appropriate, physically motivated choices of the parameters.
-Table~\ref{tab:Width} lists the relevant $T$ decay widths for a benchmark scenario with $m(T) = 2$ TeV, $m(\phi’) = 100$ MeV, and $\lambda_{tL,tR} = 1$.
-The $T \to bW$ decay width is relatively small compared to the mass of $T$ ($\frac{\Gamma_{T}}{m(T)} < 1$\%), and thus the ability to experimentally reconstruct the mass of $T$ is dominated by experimental/detector resolution.